CharlieJT/Recipes/README.md

 - Asterisks (Star symbols) have been included in each form fields to indicate which fields are required to be filled in before submission.
-If a user has submitted a form without filling in a required field, validation has been included & will prompt the user to input any particular input field that is required.
+If a user has submitted a form without filling in a required field, validation has been included & will prompt the user to input any input field that is required.
 Also, placeholders have been given to instruct the users on how the information they give should be sectioned out.

-- Edit recipe fields are filled out automatically so that the user does not need to input all of the previous values back in before they submit an update.
+- Edit recipe fields are filled out automatically so that the user does not need to input all the previous values back in before they submit an update.

 - When the delete button is clicked on the recipe page, the user is presented with a modal to ensure they want to delete their recipe permanently.

 - The player does not need to click a back button or to reload the page.
-Easy and informative buttons have been provided at all times to ensure the user has an easy way around the website.
+Easy and informative buttons have always been provided to ensure the user has an easy way around the website.

 ### Design Ideas